tradingstrategy-ai/docs/source/glossary.rst

         Directional strategies are typically used by traders and investors who are trying to profit from market movements.
 They can take various forms, including long positions (where an investor buys an asset with the expectation that its price will increase), short positions (where an investor sells an asset with the expectation that its price will decrease), or a combination of both.

-        Some common examples of directional strategies include trend-following, momentum trading, and breakout trading.
+        Some common examples of directional strategies include trend-following, :term:`momentum` trading, and breakout trading.
 These strategies often involve using technical analysis, fundamental analysis, or both to identify market trends, momentum, or key price levels, and to make investment decisions.

         See also